 It’s near impossible to change your life completely in one day.
 So until your daily morning routine becomes second nature, be prepared to commit and discipline yourself to repeat your daily morning routine several times over.

 Scale down decision making

 Facebook’s founder and successful entrepreneur, Mark Zuckerberg, is as infamous for his grey T-shirt as he is for evading questions.
-But wearing his grey T-shirt every day isn’t a fashion statement, it’s Zuckerberg’s way of eliminating frivolous decision making, which leaves more room for the more important things.
+But wearing his grey T-shirt every day isn’t a fashion statement, it’s Zuckerberg’s way of eliminating frivolous decision-making, which leaves more room for the more important things.

-Be like Mark and don’t spend too much energy on smaller decisions (always answer important questions tho), and make as much space as possible for things that hold higher value.
+Be like Mark and don’t spend too much energy on smaller decisions (always answer important questions tho), and make as much space as possible for things that hold a higher value.

 Dinnie and the Zenkit Team